rynkowsg/macos/README.md

 # macos

-Set of scripts automatic MacOS setup after fresh system installation.
+Set of scripts automating setup of newly installed MacOS.

 ## How to use